 Would you like to add anything else at all?
 New projects, new plans?

 Aisling Brouwer: I am very excited for the creative outcome of this year: it is of course been a pretty strange time for everyone and this is the longest time I’ve spent in Berlin since moving here nearly three years ago!
 Although I really miss coming over to the UK, it also meant I finally got to meet a lot of artists and creators here that otherwise, I wouldn’t have met.
 Anna & I have both always done a lot of collaborations and other solo projects alongside AVAWaves, and so I’m very curious to see how all these experiences will feedback into our future writing together!

 Anna Phoebe: I’m really looking forward to finishing the new AVAWaves album.
 As Aisling said, so much has happened since we wrote our first album together and we’ve developed both as solo artists and as a duo ever since.
 We’ve been working remotely in lockdown and have managed to stay productive, but with the way we work in the studio, firing ideas and sparking off each other and working in a truly collaborative way, nothing beats being in the studio together!

-★ If you are really into instrumental music, you may also enjoy our interviews with Andrea Bocelli, Ludovico Einaudi, Stephen Emmer, Stephan Moccio, Sarah Class, Redi Hasa, Stefano Fasce, Tally Koren and Joanna Forest
+★ If you are really into instrumental music, you may also enjoy our interviews with Andrea Bocelli, Ludovico Einaudi, Il Volo, Stephen Emmer, Stephan Moccio, Sarah Class, Redi Hasa, Stefano Fasce, Tally Koren and Joanna Forest